 Tree planting is one of the cheapest forms of urban upgrading with the greatest positive visual impact.
 This can be done together with upgrading of roads per town as identified through this document.
-The ideal is to make our towns greener and will result in attracting visitors and possible investment.
+The ideal is to make our towns more green friendly and will result in attracting visitors and possible investment.